-Our nearly annual conference for League members from NH, VT, ME, RI, also included board members from MA and CT.
+Our nearly annual conference for League members from NH, VT, ME and RI also included board members from MA and CT.
 Four members from NH participated.
 The focus this year was on "Making Democracy Work: Learning From Each Other."

 Workshops included sharing of ideas on working within the League (local and state and national levels) and also working with the many citizen action groups that have sprung up.

 Sunday morning included a discussion of the national League's "Transformation Journey" hosted by national board member Toni Zimmer.